Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Napier is a beautiful city known for art deco and the wine-producing region of Hawkes Bay.
 The 3km Marine Parade along the black pebble beach is a paradise for family-friendly activities, including the National Aquarium of New Zealand, playgrounds, the Ocean Spa complex, a skate park, and much more.
 New Zealand

-While Napier is known for Art Deco, it was also a major wine-producing region in Hawkes Bay.
-The 3-kilometre walk along the black pebble beach is beautiful.
-In addition, there are also playgrounds, an aquarium, an ocean spa bath, and much more
+While Napier is known for Art Deco, it is also a major wine-producing region in Hawkes Bay.
+We walked the 3-kilometre along the black pebble beach it was beautiful.
+In Addition, there are also playgrounds, swimming pools and much more.

 Following the 1931 earthquake, the Soundshell was built in 1935 to rise from the rubble and ashes to another stunning Art Deco building.
 Napier, New Zealand